-U.S. citizens and resident aliens who file calendar year individual returns are required to file a tax return by April 15, 2019 (April 17, 2019 for residents of Maine and Massachusetts).
-However, if you’re living and working overseas on the due date, you receive an automatic extension of two months (generally until June 17 for calendar year filers) if you attach a statement to your income tax return indicating that you're a person described in Treasury regulation 1.6081-5(a).
-Your return must be postmarked by June 17, 2019.
+U.S. citizens and resident aliens who file calendar year individual returns are required to file a tax return by April 15.
+However, if you’re living and working overseas on the due date, you receive an automatic extension of two months (generally until June 15th for calendar year filers) if you attach a statement to your income tax return indicating that you're a person described in Treasury regulation 1.6081-5(a).
 You don't need to file Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return in order to receive the two-month extension - you need to file Form 4868 only if you need additional time to file beyond the two months.
+Your return must be postmarked by July 15, 2020.
+Please refer to IR-2066.

 - Tax Topic 304 - Extension of Time to File Your Tax Return